Exact Markovian evolution of quantum systems with several degrees of freedom : Phase space representations: Protection from dissipation

 (Note that only the last relation has a negative sign.)

-Superposing complex eigenvectors \be V_{ie} = \frac{V_{i+} + V_{i-}}{2} ~~~{\rm and} ~~~ V_{io} = \frac{V_{i+} - V_{i-}}{2i} \ee defines a pair of real phase planes, the real eigenmodes, not coincident with the symmetrical and antisymmetrical planes coordinetized by $\x_i$.
+Superposing complex eigenvectors \be V_{ie} = \frac{V_{i+} + V_{i-}}{2} ~~~{\rm and} ~~~ V_{io} = \frac{V_{i+} - V_{i-}}{2i} \ee defines a pair of real phase planes, the real eigenmodes, not coincident with the symmetrical and antisymmetrical planes coordinated by $\x_i$.
 Let us consider a trajectory initially in the symmetrical $\x_1=0$ plane which is protected from dissipation.
-Its main projection is in the $\x'_1 = 0$ eigenplane (spanned by $V_{2e}$ and $V_{2o}$), but also a small projection on the other eigenplane, see FIG. \ref{RedWignerg0} and FIG. \ref{RedWigner}.
+Its main projection is in the $\x'_1 = 0$ eigenplane (spanned by $V_{2e}$ and $V_{2o}$), but also a small projection on the other eigenplane; see Fig. \ref{RedWignerg0} and Fig. \ref{RedWigner}.
 According to (\ref{eigenv}), to first order in $c$, there will be pure rotation in the $\x'_1= 0$ plane.
-The interesting point is that the small component in the other real eigenplane spires outwards exponentially.
-Thus, if we associate this choice of initial value to the chord $\Vxi$ in the argument of the evolving chord function in (\ref{solution}), the backward propagation of $\Vxi$ will reach $\Vxi=0$, which means that there will be a fast convergence of the integrand to a finite value in the exponential.
+The interesting point is that the small component in the other real eigenplane spirals outwards exponentially.
+Thus, if we associate this choice of initial value to the chord $\Vxi$ in the argument of the evolving chord function in (\ref{solutionj}), the backward propagation of $\Vxi$ will reach $\Vxi=0$ exponentially fast in (\ref{defM}), leading to a fast convergence of the integrand (\ref{Ct}) to a finite value in the exponential.